Early Childhood Education

 Allie Scrivner Recognized as a Coca-Cola Academic Team Gold Scholar

 Our very own Illinois Central College student Allie Scrivner has been named a 2023 Coca-Cola Academic Team Gold Scholar and will receive a $1,500 scholarship.
 Students are nominated for this honor by their college administrators.
 Awards are based on academic achievement, leadership, and engagement in college and community service.
 ICC professors Jennifer Spengler and Elizabeth Godinez nominated Allie for the…

 Fire Chief, John Knapp Got His “Jump Start” in the ICC Fire Science Program

 ICC Class of 1992 (Fire Science) Fire Chief, East Peoria Fire Department Tell us about the career path that led you to your current job.
 I started my career within months of graduating from ICC and completed a Bachelor of Science at Southern Illinois University a few years later.
 My career path has always focused on the fire service and ICC…

 A Hidden Gem of CTE Programs: ICC Interpreter Preparation

 At Illinois Central College, we honored students for their achievements and accomplishments during February’s National CTE (Career and Technical Education) Month.
 When thinking of CTE programs, we tend to think of hands-on programs like welding or health care-related.
 However, another important CTE program where professionals use their hands to make a difference is Interpreter Preparation.
 And when you think about…

 Guiding young children requires stamina, a positive disposition, and a deep understanding of child development.
 On a good day you will go home mentally and physically drained because of the strong bonds you have with each child in your care.
-You will make a positive impact on the life of each and every one.Andrianna Smyrniotis, Professor and Early Childhood Education Program Coordinator
+You will make a positive impact on the life of each and every one.Andrianna Smyrniotis, Professor, Early Childhood Education Program Coordinator

 How Do I Get Into the Early Childhood Education Program?